KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> date.today().toordinal()
 736335
 ```
-The designer of kdb+ made the more practical choice for date 0 to be January 1, 2000.
+The designer of kdb+ made the more practical choice: date 0 is January 1, 2000.
 As a result, in PyQ we have
 ```python
 >>> K.date(0)
 k('2000.01.01')